jefnic23/spot-the-plane/README.md

 - [ ] Improve Lighthouse scores
 - [ ] Change fullscreen menus into smaller modals (only on desktop)
 - [ ] Create container component to get consistent styling
+- [ ] Create custom global state provider to remove dependency on Redux
 ---
 - Check all planes in DB for viability
     - [x] ERJ 140